-This research study focused on the secondary school EFL teachers in Nicosia, Famagusta, Kyrenia and Morphou regions with a cluster sampling method.
+The research study focused on the secondary school EFL teachers in Nicosia, Famagusta, Kyrenia and Morphou regions with a cluster sampling method.
 Because of the limitations, not all public and secondary schools were included in the study.
 A further research may include all schools.
-A further research study may focus on all secondary school teachers, not only the EFL teachers or primary school teachers instead of secondary school teachers because ADHD students need teachers' assistance not only in English but in other subjects as well.
-Furthermore, teachers play a very important role as a diagnosis and treatment team for students with ADHD.
-A further research study can be conducted on determining ADHD students' prevalence in North Cyprus.
-Determining the prevalence rate may attract the attention of the related bodies or organizations to the importance of issues related with ADHD.
+A further research may focus on all secondary school teachers (not only the EFL teachers) or primary school teachers instead of secondary school teachers because ADHD students need teachers' assistance for other subjects.
+Furthermore, teachers play very important role in diagnosis team and treatment team for students with ADHD.
+A further research study can be done on determining ADHD students' prevalence in North Cyprus.
+Determining the prevalence rate may emphasize the importance of studies related with ADHD.

-A further research study on parents' awareness about ADHD can be done.
-Parents and teachers can observe an individual's behaviours and reactions to events.
-Most of the professionals ask parents and teachers questions about a proper diagnosis of ADHD, believing that parents play a very important role in diagnosing and treating ADHD.
+A further research on parents' awareness about ADHD can be done.
+Parents and teachers can observe an individual's behaviours and reactions to the events.
+Most of the professionals ask questions to the parents and teachers for a proper diagnosis of ADHD.
+Furthermore, parents play very important role in diagnosis and treatment of ADHD.

-Another research study can be conducted on primary school teachers' awareness of ADHD.
+A research study can be done about primary school teachers' awareness of ADHD.
 Early diagnosis and treatment is very important for an individual with ADHD.
-Behavioural problems can be treated more easily while the individuals are children and individuals with ADHD can learn how to manage their problems related with ADHD.
+Behavioural problems can be treated easier while the individuals are children and individuals with ADHD can learn how to manage their problems related with ADHD.

-There are also different special needs of primary and/or secondary school students with ADHD which must be met; therefore, a further research study may focus on these special needs.
+There are also different special needs that primary and/or secondary school students have so, a further research may focus on these special needs.
 Speech and language impairment, memory difficulty, dyscalculia, dysgraphia, auditory processing disorder, visual processing disorder, organizational learning disorder, autism spectrum disorder can be given as examples of special needs.